Pregnancy weight gain calculator

 On the other hand, not gaining enough weight might lead to:

-Your doctor can help you understand what’s right for you and your baby.
+Your trusted healthcare provider can help you understand what’s right for you and your baby.
 Regular check-ups are a great way to stay on track and address any concerns you might have about your weight gain.

 How does weight gain during pregnancy affect labor and delivery?